lauren-johnston/lauren-johnston.github.io/_posts/2017-07-14-deleting-cpt-onomies.markdown

 }
 {% endhighlight %}

-In addition to the Issue column on the posts page, I wanted to be able to be able to change to Issue field on each individual post during editing.
+In addition to the Issue column on the posts page, I wanted to be able to be able to change the Issue field on each individual post during editing.
 For this, I needed a custom metabox that allowed me to select an Issue and save the Issue ID in the field '_custom_post_type_onomies_relationship'.
 I decided to use Advanced Custom Fields (ACF), a popular and lightweight Wordpress plugin, and create a metabox with a [post object